 - Australian Tourist Export Council (Australia)

-- Bureau of Tourism Research (Australia)
+- Tourism Research Australia (Australia)

 Don’t overlook student societies and associations.
 As well as student chapters of professional associations, some faculties or schools have discipline based student associations.
 Check your school or faculty web site; perhaps you might start one if one doesn’t exist.

 Some academic disciplines run Seminar Programs that involve regular seminars presented by University of Newcastle academics, visiting academics and postgraduate students.
 Check your schools website for the timetable.

 Searching job sites is a good way to gain an understanding of: industries recruiting professionals in this field; types of roles and the requirements or expectations of employers for these roles.
 There are many online job search sites, here are a few to start with:

 - CareerHub: the University of Newcastle Careers Service careers and job search site for enrolled students and graduates.

 - CareerOne: Australia wide job listings, all levels and industries including executive positions

 - MyCareer: Australian and international listings